 Necrópolis Cristóbal Colón is one of the most important cemeteries in the world.
-And it is said to be second only to Recoleta (Buenos Aires) in importance within Latin America.
+And it’s said to be second only to Recoleta (Buenos Aires) in importance within Latin America.
+The Cristóbal Colón cemetery provides an unvarnished glimpse into pre-revolutionary society in Cuba.

-The Design of Necrópolis Cristóbal Colón
+The Design Of Necrópolis Cristóbal Colón

 Located in the suburb of Vedado in Havana Cuba, Necrópolis Cristóbal Colón covers an area of almost 50 hectares.
 It has over 800,000 graves and more than 1 million interments.
 Necrópolis Cristóbal Colón has over 500 mausoleums within its 50 hectares.